Living With Wildlife in Moose Country

 Since the transplants, our moose have thrived and expanded their range into good habitats.
-Colorado’s moose population now is approaching 1,000 animals statewide.
-They have grown so dramatically that limited hunting is offered in North Park, Middle Park and the Laramie River area.
-Not only do the moose provide recreational opportunities for sportspeople, they also have become a main attraction for all of those who enjoy watching wildlife.
+Colorado’s moose population now approaches 1,000 animals statewide.
+Their numbers have grown so dramatically that limited hunting is offered in North Park, Middle Park and the Laramie River area.
+Not only do the moose provide recreational opportunities for sportspeople, they have also become a main attraction for all who enjoy watching wildlife.
 In recognition of this wildlife phenomena, the state legislature designated Walden as the "Moose Viewing Capital of Colorado" in 1995.

 Unfortunately, having more moose around can present a challenge to motorists.
 Read how you can be a safe motorist in moose country.

 Size - Colorado’s Shiras moose (Alces alces shirasi) are Colorado’s largest big game animal with adults weighing 800 to 1,200 pounds.
 Bulls stand up to 6 feet at the shoulder.

 Coloring - Their rumps are brown, not white or cream colored as found in deer, elk, or pronghorn.
 Their body hair is grizzled dark brown, appearing black at a distance, and they have white hair on the inside of their legs.
 Their legs seem too long for their bodies.
 Their thick, dark brown coat appears black at a distance, and enables them to stay warm in the coldest winters.

 Shape - Their long head, overhanging snout, and a pendulant flap of skin of varying sizes hanging from their throat ("bell") give moose an unmistakable silhouette when observed in the wild.
 The bell varies in size and is much larger on bulls.